chasemira/SFU-HUB/README.md

 #### Version Control:
 - We successfully used `Git` and `GitHub` for version control, ensuring smooth collaboration with no conflicts.
-- The use of branches helped keep our work organized.
+- The use of branches and issued helped keep our work organized and smooth distribution of tasks.

 #### Agile Adoption:
 - The team used several agile methodologies and had productive sprints which improved our communication and progress tracking.